 A swimsuit might not be the first item you think about packing for a trip to Scotland, but let me tell you – it would be a big mistake to leave it at home if you visit during the summer months!
-Scotland might not have the hot springs of Iceland or the sauna culture of Finland, but we’ve got something else: wild swimming!
+Scotland might not have the hot springs of Iceland or the sauna culture of Finland, but we’ve got something else: cold water that is perfect for wild swimming!

 There’s nothing more refreshing on a hot summer’s day than jumping into a lake, river or even the sea – and Scotland is no exception.
 Admittedly, a “hot” day in Scotland might still make some of you reach for your jackets, but if you are the adventurous kind, you might want to reconsider.